bauwenst/TkTkT/README.md

    - Also, the `PreTrainedTokenizerBase` interface is not defined with `@abstractmethod` but with an ever-increasing amount of `raise NotImplementedError` methods.
 In other words: it's hard to know which methods need to be implemented and there's no enforcement mechanism to ensure everything has been implemented.
+6. Some preprocessors are literally pickled (i.e. the Python object in memory is converted to bytes), encoded in base64, and saved to `tokenizer.json`.
+The result is a completely opaque black-box preprocessor (which `tokenizers` just calls "`Precompiled`").
+   - You have no access to its internals in Python, it has no interface, and without the original training script and the exact versions of all the packages involved, you will never find a description of what it does.
+This is probably a holdover from adapting the `sentencepiece` package to HuggingFace, but it doesn't have to be that way.
+TkTkT has transparent preprocessors.
-5. The `tokenizers.pre_tokenizers` submodule has technical debt that can't be patched.
-Some examples:
+7. The `tokenizers.pre_tokenizers` submodule has weird technical debt.
-      - The mapping from Unicode codepoints to UTF-8 bytes, as first used in GPT-2, is only implemented in the `ByteLevel` pretokeniser.
-Yet, it is concerned with more than this, since it splits on spaces and punctuation (optionally prefixed by a space) before applying the mapping.
+      - The one way to apply GPT-2's mapping from Unicode codepoints to UTF-8 bytes is to use the `ByteLevel` pretokeniser.
+What does it do?
+Much more than just the GPT-2 mapping: it first splits the text in front of each spaces and punctuation mark (optionally prefixed by a space).
 This is wrong for at least three reasons:
         - Users of the byte mapping don't necessary want the string to be split;
         - It synonymises prefixed spaces (converted to `Ġ`) with start-of-word boundaries whilst actually all words (even those directly preceded by punctuation) should be marked with such a boundary;